JSweet314/go-api-boilerplate/README.md

 * Add/change the appropriate environment variables if you are not using the default docker postgres credentials
 * Update the api service image with the name of your build image if it differs from your project name
   * `jsweet314/go-api-boilerplate:latest` --> `jsweet314/<build image>:latest`
-  * See instructions for [cloning the repository](#cloning-the-respository) for details on globaly replacing the boilerplate name with your project name.
+  * See instructions for [cloning the repository](#cloning-the-repository) for details on globally replacing the boilerplate name with your project name.

 Now, you may bring up the project stack with the command